If you’re experiencing the keyboard slow response issue on your computer, don’t worry. It’s often quite easy to fix…

 - Make sure the Use Filter Keys toggle is Off.

 - Now check on your keyboard and see if this keyboard slow response issue has been sorted.
+If yes, then great!
 If the problem persists, move on to Fix 3, below.

 How have the methods above helped you with the troubleshooting?
 Do you have any ideas or tips to share with us?
 Drop a comment below and let us know your thoughts.